nodejs/node/doc/api/domain.md

 <!-- source_link=lib/domain.js -->

-**This module is pending deprecation**.
-Once a replacement API has been finalized, this module will be fully deprecated.
+**This module is pending deprecation.** Once a replacement API has been finalized, this module will be fully deprecated.
 Most developers should **not** have cause to use this module.
 Users who absolutely must have the functionality that domains provide may rely on it for the time being